-There is something for everyone in Sedona as there are fantastic hiking opportunities, mountain biking experiences, off-road jeep tours, a great shopping scene, and wonderful restaurants.
+There is something for everyone in Sedona: fantastic hiking opportunities, mountain biking experiences, off-road jeep tours, a great shopping scene, and wonderful restaurants.
 We spent three wonderful days in Sedona and left wishing for another week – it’s that gorgeous and easily one of the best places to visit in the American Southwest and one of the most charming small towns in the USA.

 28. Zion National Park, Utah

-Zion is Utah’s oldest National Park and dates backs to 1919.
+Zion is Utah’s oldest National Park and dates back to 1919.
 It’s most known for its central feature, a large canyon cut by the Virgin River over millions of years.
-Now visitors enjoy the Zion hikes from the valley bottom and stare up in amazement at the sheer red sandstone canyon walls.
-In fact, they are believed to be the tallest in the world.
+Now visitors enjoy the Zion hikes from the valley bottom and stare in amazement at the sheer red sandstone canyon walls.
+They are believed to be the tallest in the world.

 I’m certain that the park can impress just about anyone with its scale and scenery.
 Zion has naturally increased in popularity over the years as more visitors sing its praises.
 The vast majority will visit the central canyon around the Virgin River.
 However, that is not all that comprises the 146,600 acres of Zion National Park.

-Zion has some incredible hiking trails including the famous Angels Landing hike, which is often described as the scariest hike in the US.
-The Narrows is also an iconic hike that visitors travel from around the world to experience.
+Zion has some incredible trails, including the famous Angels Landing hike, which is often described as the scariest hike in the US.
+The Narrows is also an iconic hike that visitors travel worldwide to experience.

 29. Bryce Canyon National Park, Utah

-Bryce Canyon National Park is one of the worlds greatest natural wonders and hiking here ins one of the best things to do in the American Southwest.
-Within its 35,000 acre grounds, you can discover a spectacular series of multicolored amphitheaters, arches, and sandstone walls.
+Bryce Canyon National Park is one of the world’s greatest natural wonders, and hiking here is one of the best things to do in the American Southwest.
+Within its 35,000-acre grounds, you can discover a spectacular series of multicolored amphitheaters, arches, and sandstone walls.

-You’ll find yourself face-to-face with the most heavily concentrated number of hoodoos anywhere.
-There are treks for any skill level, and you can even take advantage of the free shuttle service provided within the park.
+You’ll find yourself face-to-face with the most heavily concentrated number of hoodoos.
+There are treks for any skill level, and you can even take advantage of the free shuttle service in the park.

-The vibrant striations range from bright oranges to deep reds and soft pinks, resulting from oxidised minerals, including limestone, iron, and manganese.
-Bryce Canyon is easily one of the most mystical and magical national parks in North America, with some amazing hikes among the hoodoos.
+The vibrant striations range from bright oranges to deep reds and soft pinks, resulting from oxidized minerals, including limestone, iron, and manganese.
+Bryce Canyon is easily one of North America’s most mystical and magical national parks, with some amazing hikes among the hoodoos.

 30. Arches National Park, Utah

-Exploring this otherworldly landscape is a captivating experience to say the least and there are so many things to do in Arches National Park.
+Exploring this otherworldly landscape is a captivating experience, and there are so many things to do in Arches National Park.
 The Arches Scenic Drive is 19 miles long and travels through the entirety of the spectacular Arches National Park from Highway 191 to the Devil Garden Trailhead.

 31. Moab, Utah

-Moab is a charming town in Utah and the gateway to both Arches National Park and Canyonlands.
-It’s situated in the red rock country on the Colorado River and makes a great base to all adventure activities in the Southwest.
+Moab is a charming town in Utah and the gateway to Arches National Park and Canyonlands.
+It’s situated in the red rock country on the Colorado River and makes a great base for all adventure activities in the Southwest.

-Rock climbing, hiking, rafting, mountain biking, and sky diving are all on offer here.
-If you’re not into adventure sports don’t worry.
+Rock climbing, hiking, rafting, mountain biking, and sky diving are available here.
+If you’re not into adventure sports, don’t worry.
 Moab has plenty of charming boutique shops to enjoy as well as some amazing restaurants.

 32. Havasupai Falls, Arizona

 The northern parts of Arizona feature some of the most breathtakingly beautiful scenery the state has to offer.
 The whole area is one of the best places to visit in the Southwest USA.
-Havasupai Falls are located close to the Grand Canyon as the crow flies, though it’s a bit of a trek to get to.
+Havasupai Falls are close to the Grand Canyon as the crow flies, though it’s a bit of a trek.

 The Havasupai, or Havasu Falls, are located in Havasu Canyon.
-The land belongs to the Havasupai Native American tribe and to get a permit to hike here is incredibly difficult, however if you get one consider yourself extremely lucky and in for an adventure.
+The land belongs to the Havasupai Native American tribe, and getting a permit to hike here is incredibly difficult.
+However, consider yourself extremely lucky and in for an adventure if you get one.

-Havasu Falls are one out of the five main waterfalls and the star of the area.
+Havasu Falls are one of the five main waterfalls and the area’s star.
 It is a bright blue color that will take your breath away.
 It’s an oasis of sorts in this beautiful and barren landscape.
-If you want to embark on most beautiful hike in Arizona, this needs to be on your bucket list.
+If you want to embark on the most beautiful hike in Arizona, this must be on your bucket list.